Railroad electrification in the United States

-Railroad electrification in the United States began at the turn of the 20th century and comprised many different systems in many different geographical areas, few of which were connected.
-Despite this situation, these systems shared a small number of common reasons for electrification.
+Railroad electrification in the United States began at the turn of the 20th century, with many private railroad companies seeking to electrify portions of their network.
+The introduction of electrification by various companies led to the development of multiple divergent electrification systems in different geographical areas, few of which were interconnected.
+Despite this divergence in method, most of these systems shared a small number of common reasons for electrification.

+Mainline railroad electrification in the United States is quite rare in comparison to most European or East Asian rail networks, with less than 1% of mainline trackage in the country being electrified.
 Most of the systems discussed in this article are either no longer electrified, or are now part of the Northeast Corridor and Keystone Corridor systems used by Amtrak and several commuter rail lines.
-A few isolated systems operate exclusively for hauling coal from mines to power plants.
-Most mass transit, streetcar, and interurban systems electrified very early (many from the beginning) but are not within the scope of this article.
+A few isolated systems, operated exclusively for hauling coal from mines to power plants, also retain their electrification.
+Most mass transit, streetcar, and interurban systems were electrified very early in their existence (many from the beginning) but are not within the scope of this article.

-The Association of American Railroads opposes electrification due to its high capital costs.
+Opposition to electrification by the major Class I railroads for its cost and perceived lack of benefit forms a large part of the reason for its relative lack in the US.
+For example, the Association of American Railroads opposes electrification due to its high capital costs.
+Opponents of electrification also argue that since the entire United States railroad network contributes only 0.56% of the nation's greenhouse gas emissions, electrification would be of negligible benefit to the environment.

 Impetus for electrification

 Laws banning steam locomotives (smoke abatement)

 A number of municipalities passed laws in the early part of the 20th century forbidding steam locomotives from operating within city limits, after some bad accidents caused by the awful conditions of visibility in smoke and steam-filled tunnels and cuttings.
 The most prominent of these laws was for New York City in 1903 (effective 1908).

 An extensive study was also undertaken in Chicago of the problems of smoke and the feasibility of electrification as a solution.